libnyanpasu/libnyanpasu.github.io/others/issues.md

 # Other Questions

-### This app is great, is there a way to donate?
+### This app is great.
+Is there a way to donate?

 Sorry, this project does not passively accept donations of any kind.

-### This app is great, can I share it with social platforms in mainland China?
+### This app is great.
+Can I share it with SNS in mainland China?

 No, please keep a low profile.